 We strongly encourage you to apply for admission online.
 You will need to create an account and select a username and password.
-You can also print out and complete the paper application or request a paper application by calling the Office of Admissions at 800-277-7000.
+You can also print out and complete the paper International Admission Application (PDF) or request a paper application by calling the Office of Admissions at 800-277-7000.
 There is a $45 application fee that must be paid before you can submit your application to the University.

 The following materials must be received in the Office of Admissions before your application will be reviewed:

 * As part of the application, all applicants are required to submit complete responses to a series of community standards questions in Item 24.
 Applicants must satisfy the community standards portion of the application before the application file is reviewed or an admission decision made.
 The community standards review process supports the University's goal of maintaining a safe learning community.